GFRIEND K-Pop Comeback 2017: Does ‘Fingertip’ M/V Teaser Reveal ‘Sexier Concept’ Despite What Source Music President Claims? [Opinion]

 Being a huge K-pop fan that “has to know everything” about every single K-pop act I listen to, I learned that GFriend is currently the primary K-pop act signed under Source Music.
 I also learned that Flower Bud featuring “Me Gustas Tu” was the second installment in a school girl trilogy that started with their debut EP or mini-album Season of Glass featuring “Glass Bead.”
 The third EP or mini-album that released early last year, Snowflake featuring “Rough,” concluded the trilogy right before they released their first full-length studio album LOL featuring “Navillera.”

-In every K-pop comeback GFriend had, I noticed that the six-member girl group consisting of Sowon, Yerin, Eunha, Yuju, SinB, and Umji always presented themselves with either innocence and/or purity.
-Summarized, they never did a sexy concept and according to Source Music CEO So Sung Jin, they never will.
+In every K-pop comeback GFriend had, I noticed that the six-member girl group — consisting of Sowon, Yerin, Eunha, Yuju, SinB, and Umji — always presented themselves with either innocence and/or purity.
+Summarized, they never did a sexy concept, and according to Source Music CEO So Sung Jin, they never will.

 “Many people believe that when girl groups create too much music too quickly, they run out of things to do and end up doing a sexy concept.
 However, I don’t feel that way at all.
 GFriend will mostly likely never do a sexy concept.

-The aforementioned statement was made almost one year ago and after watching the music video teaser for their title track song on their upcoming EP or mini-album The Awakening titled “Fingertip,” I am wondering if So Sung Jin has changed his mind.
-Is GFriend at least using a sexier concept for their upcoming K-pop comeback.
-Also, if they are using a sexier concept, it is because they chose to or did they “run out of things to do” as detailed in Sung Jin’s statement?
+The aforementioned statement was made almost one year ago, and after watching the music video teaser for the song on their upcoming EP or mini-album The Awakening titled “Fingertip,” I am wondering if So Sung Jin has changed his mind.
+Is GFriend at least using a sexier concept for their upcoming K-pop comeback?
+Also, if they are using a sexier concept, it is because they chose to, or did they “run out of things to do” as detailed in Sung Jin’s statement?

 I never believed I would be arguing if GFriend is pursuing a sexy concept or not.
 For starters, girl groups often utilize such a concept as a “last resort” in case they are on the verge of disbandment.
 EXID and Stellar are excellent examples of girl groups who found new life and popularity with sexy concepts.
 In GFriend’s case, they don’t need it.
-They initially sold over 15,000 copies of Season of Glass but every comeback increased exponentially.
+They initially sold over 15,000 copies of Season of Glass, but every comeback increased exponentially.
 Flower Bud sold over 20,000 copies while Snowflake sold almost 40,000 copies.
 LOL has the best numbers selling over 70,000 copies internationally.
 Let’s not forget about digital download purchases of title track songs too.
-Every one of them sold over one million downloads with “Me Gustas Tu” surpassing two million downloads.
+Every one sold over one million downloads, with “Me Gustas Tu” surpassing two million downloads.

 Even with the favorable numbers pertaining to sales, many K-pop fans are questioning if GFriend will show a “sexier side” for “Fingertip” not just proven by the music video, but also by numerous teaser images of the girls themselves.